 - In general, Noodles & Company negotiates the payment of its leases to coincide with the start of operations.
 However, in some cases it may be necessary to begin lease payments before opening in order to secure a particular location, or to accommodate the optimal timing of a new restaurant opening.

-- Lodging and travel costs for training 3 persons for your first restaurant are included in these estimates.
+- Lodging and travel costs for training are included in these estimates to train three persons for your first restaurant.
 Fully-burdened labor costs for your employees to attend the training are not included as these may vary widely.